 9. Make time for work and play.

-We’ve said it before, and we’ll say it again: The hustle and bustle that Monday brings can be stressful.
+The hustle and bustle that Monday brings can be stressful.
 And, that’s exactly why it’s smart to leave a little bit of time for the things you enjoy—and not just work—in order to balance the scales a bit.

 Whether it’s a happy hour with close friends or an exercise class that helps you blow off steam, reserving a few hours for hobbies and passions will help you avoid viewing Monday as a wet blanket that repeatedly swoops in and consumes your life.